paulstephane/UPLPlayer/README.md

 ## File naming conventions

-- Music files must be copied onto the USB drive in folders numbered 001 to 999.
+- Files are stored in the USB drive inside folders numbered 001 to 999
-- Music files (wav) must be numbered wih a two digit prefix 01 to 99.
+- Music files (wav) must be numbered wih a two digit prefix 01 to 99
-- The corresponding cue files must have the same prefix as the wav files, with an additional prefix "__" (two underscore)
+- Cue files must have the same prefix as the wav files, with an additional prefix "__" (two underscore)

 Example - folder contains a single album with files corresponding to each track